Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/e9250f52-7cc2-4d05-b761-2df22504c932)

-   It would seem in the terms of charts across all platforms.
-The charts of Apple Music and Shazam seems to be the biggest indicator of the tracks being in the list of the most streamed Spotify songs of 2023.
+   It would seem in terms of charts across all platforms.
+The charts of Apple Music and Shazam seem to be the biggest indicator of the tracks being in the list of the most streamed Spotify songs of 2023.
 Oddly enough, this time Deezer and Spotify charts are not a big indicator in this facet.

-   It is also worth noting that Apple Music and Deezer Charts account for 42% and 46% respectively of the number of total charts.
+   It is also worth noting that Apple Music and Deezer Charts account for 42% and 46%, respectively, of the total charts.

 #### Advanced Analysis

- To perform advanced analysis, we tasked to find the number of tracks per key in order to see if there is trend or a pattern.
+ To perform advanced analysis, we were tasked to find the number of tracks per key in order to see if there is a trend or a pattern.
 Let us first group the number of tracks by their labeled keys, and then plot them into a bar plot and a pie chart for visualization and analysis.

  We should also study the performance of the artists across all platform statistics.